fernandopeguero/weatherapp/README.md

 # Weather App

 A sleek and user-friendly Weather App that fetches real-time weather data using the Visual Crossing API.
-Built with a modular, decoupled architecture using Factory Functions, HTML, CSS, and JavaScript.
+Built with a modular, decoupled architecture using Factory Functions, Asyncronous async await pattern, HTML, CSS, and JavaScript.
 Bundled with Webpack and enhanced with ESLint and Prettier for code quality.

 ## Features